hyperledger/fabric/docs/source/private_data_tutorial.rst

     2019-04-22 19:09:04.336 UTC [cli.lifecycle.chaincode] submitInstallProposal -> INFO 001 Installed remotely: response:<status:200 payload:"\nKmarblespv1:57f5353b2568b79cb5384b5a8458519a47186efc4fcadb98280f5eae6d59c1cd\022\nmarblespv1" >
     2019-04-22 19:09:04.336 UTC [cli.lifecycle.chaincode] submitInstallProposal -> INFO 002 Chaincode code package identifier: marblespv1:57f5353b2568b79cb5384b5a8458519a47186efc4fcadb98280f5eae6d59c1cd

-3. Use the CLI operate as the Org2 admin.
+3. Now use the CLI operate as the Org2 admin.
 Copy and paste the following block of commands as a group and run them all at once:

 .. code:: bash